khulnasoft/integrations-core/couch/README.md

 ### Installation

-The CouchDB check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your CouchDB servers.
+The CouchDB check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your CouchDB servers.

 ### Configuration